Google Play Services: Concerns

-The Android Open Source Project (AOSP) was announced in 2007, and functioned as the baseline system for all OEMs and firmware modifications such as CyanogenMod and LineageOS.
+The Android Open Source Project (AOSP) was announced in 2007, and was officially founded and launched in 2008.
+It functioned as the baseline system for all OEMs and firmware modifications such as CyanogenMod and LineageOS.
 Various AOSP apps were transferred to Google Play with a closed-source model.
 Many apps (such as Lyft, Uber, and many of the Google apps like Gmail and YouTube) function only when the Google Play Services package is available and enabled.

 Distributing Google Play Services as a part of the Google Apps package requires a license from Google, which contractually prohibits device producers from producing Android devices that are incompatible with Google's Android specifications.
 Others who are interested in modifying the Android system are required to either opt-out of Google Play Services or to obtain the Google apps package from either a device that has them pre-installed or an unofficial source.

+In order to circumvent this tight coupling with Google products, there have been several initiatives of developers launching and maintaining custom Android distributions, such as LineageOS, CalyxOS, iodéOS or /e/OS, which replace Google Play Services with MicroG, an open source implementation.
+Alternatively, distributions like GrapheneOS implement a sandboxed version of Google Play Services, running with regular permissions but isolated from other processes.
+This still helps mitigate privacy concerns, but also better preserves compatibility with Google services.